hari7190/mini-ride-share-prototype/README.md

 # Mini Ride-Share Platform (Spring Boot + Kafka + K8s)

-*This doc will be updated as I progress through implementation*
+*This doc will be updated as I progress through implementation.
+I'm going for an MVP implementation first, and then pivot to optimizing and refactoring.
+Initial focus is on getting my local infra setup.*

 This project is a small ride-share style app I'm building to practice and demo that I can take something from idea to production-ish setup.